ihnat-tryhub/GoTours/README.md

 ## REST API

-Natours provides a RESTful API
+GoTours provides a RESTful API

 ## Deployment

-The project is hosted on Render
+The project is hosted on Render - https://gotours.onrender.com
 <p align="right">(<a href="#readme-top">back to top</a>)</p>